zedttxj/SecOps/Access-Control-Definition/README.md

 - Used in zero-trust security and fraud prevention.

 ## 7. Identity-Based Access Control (IBAC)
-- Grants access based on a specific user’s identity rather than their role.
+- A subset of Discretionary Access Control.
+Systems identify users based on their identity and assign resource ownership to identities
 - **Example:** A CEO might have unique permissions that no other employees have.

 ## 8. Policy-Based Access Control (PBAC)